nancologist/php_mvc/README.md

 ___

 ## 5.2.
 Pages, Bootstrap & Navbar
+* Bootstrap v.
+4.0
+* Font Awesome v.
+4.7

+* ATTENTION: Because of the configuration of the current used Docker Container I should have changed the ``public/.htaccess`` to fix the Routes problem like that.
+___

 ## 5.3.
 Creating The Users Controller
 ## 5.4.
 Register & Login Form Views
 ## 5.5.
 Form Validation